GETTING A LIBRARY CARD

 If you do not reside within our district, but own property here, please bring both your driver license or Michigan ID and your most recent property tax receipt.

-YES!
-If you live within the district of a participating Michicard library (which includes almost all of the public libraries in Michigan), you may obtain a free "reciprocal" card from us.
+Yes!
+If you live within the district of a participating MiLibraryCard library (which includes many of the public libraries in Michigan), you may obtain a free "reciprocal" card from us.
 Bring in both your library card and your drivers license or Michigan ID when you apply for a reciprocal card.
+Click here to see a list of participating MiLibraryCard libraries.

-YES!
-If you are a non-resident and cannot obtain a reciprocal borrower's, Michicard, senior, or teacher's card, you may purchase a non-resident card for $99 per year.
+Yes!
+If you are a non-resident and cannot obtain a reciprocal borrower's, Michicard, senior, or teacher's card, you may purchase a non-resident card for $82 per year.

 The librarian at the Reference Desk will review your ID, and will enter you name, address, phone number(s), driver license number, and birthdate into our computer system.